shellamp/Thesis_PredictingNewsOutdatedness_Logistic_Decay/README.md

 The research question is “How can a probabilistic model to predict the outdatedness of a news data using logistic decay model be developed?”

-The results can be found on W&B (see results at the bottom of README) and the thesis can be found in docs (see repository structure).
+The results can be found on W&B (see results at the bottom of README) and the thesis can be found in docs.

 # Script usage: